chocolatey-community/chocolatey-packages/extensions/chocolatey-core.extension/README.md

 ## Installation

-Install via chocolatey: `cinst chocolatey-core.extension`.
+Install via chocolatey: `choco install chocolatey-core.extension`.

 The module is usually automatically installed as a dependency.